June 18-20, 2018: Venice, Italy

 For the first time this year, the CADE Forum will be running four workshops related to the personal data economy.
-Participants, particularly practitioners from industry, can sign up to CADE2018 and attend the workshops only without making a presentation.
+Participants, particularly practitioners from industry, can register for CADE2018 and attend the workshops without making a presentation.

 - Workshop 1: Product Design in the Personal Data Economy (Led by Dr Andrius Aucinas)

 - Workshop 2: Student Experience and Teaching (Led by Dr Albrecht Fritzsche)

 - Workshop 3: Data-Driven Business Models (Led by Professor Irene Ng)